pudly/schmopera-hugo/content/articles/thrilling-nights-szymanowski-orff-with-the-tso.md

 date = "2017-06-25T10:24:00-06:00"
 lastmod = "2017-06-25T10:31:00-06:00"
 publishDate = "2017-06-25T10:31:00-06:00"
-slug = "thrilling-nights-szymanowski-orff-with-the-tso"
-title = "Thrilling nights: Szymanowski &amp; Orff with the TSO"
+short_description = "The TSO played both scores beautifully.
+With sensitivity to soloists (Benedetti included) they brought all the volatility and humanity to these two scores - something that was prevalent in the writing of the 1930s - to the forefront with skill and unparalleled technique." slug = "thrilling-nights-szymanowski-orff-with-the-tso" title = "Thrilling nights: Szymanowski &amp; Orff with the TSO"
 +++